 - Introduce yourself.
 A quick video introduction is an excellent way for potential clients to get to know you and see what you’re all about.

 - Show off your neighborhood knowledge.
 Do you specialize in a certain area?
 Give people a tour of the neighborhood and highlight all the reasons why it’s a great place to live.

 - Share your listings.
 Of course, you want to promote your properties!
 A video is a perfect way to show off all the features of a listing in an engaging manner.

 - Teach people about the homebuying process.
 A lot goes into buying a home, and many people don’t know where to start.
 Help them out by breaking the process down into manageable steps.

 - Teach people about the homeselling process.
 Same thing here — you can explain how hiring an agent can help get them more for their home than they can get on their own, how you can help them steer clear of legal issues, and negotiate on their behalf!

-- Talk about the 4 things to look for in a mortgage professional.
+- Talk about the four things to look for in a mortgage professional.
 If you’ve got a lender you partner with regularly, you can even do a video together.

 - Mythbust!
 Do two separate videos — one on three homebuying myths and one on homeselling myths.

 - Get inquisitive.
 Talk about three questions every seller should ask a real estate professional before hiring.

 - Spotlight area businesses.
 Do a quick interview with local entrepreneurs, business pros or restaurant owners to help spotlight their businesses.